WenHao2130/kernelsu_patcher/README.md

-## This is a simple KernelSU LKM patch program
+## This is a simple KernelSU LKM patcher

 ## Usage

 ```
 Patch boot or init_boot images to apply KernelSU
 Usage: boot-patch [OPTIONS]